p4u/sobtec2018_blockchain/xerrada.md

 ---

+ _...
+We the Cypherpunks are dedicated to building anonymous systems.
+We are defending our privacy with cryptography, with anonymous mail forwarding systems, with digital signatures, and with electronic money._

+Eric Hughes - Cypherpunk manifesto, 1993

+---

+# (Portada Times)
+->> The Times 03/Jan/2009 Chancellor on brink of second bailout for banks.

+---

 # 2. Blockchain

 ---

 ## BlockChain (definició)

-* base de dades distribuïda
+* Base de dades distribuïda
-* ordenada i inmutable
+* Ordenada i inmutable
-* verificada mitjançant criptografia
+* Verificada mitjançant criptografia
-* velocitat de creixement control·lada i estipulada
+* Velocitat de creixement control·lada i estipulada

 <img src="img/blockchain.png" width="310" align="right">